Shubham2194/grafana-GKE/README.md

 #Access Grafana dashboard using port forward
 kubectl port-forward service/grafana 3000:80
+Lets add new

 ![image](https://github.com/Shubham2194/grafana-GKE/assets/83746560/24e1d0f8-c4b1-4a71-a7a7-039f112779fd)

-Now head over to Data sources and and choose google-cloud-logging-datasource
+Now head over to Data connection , install it and and choose google-cloud-logging-datasource as new connection Add Json file in jwt section (Create a service account on GCP and give GKE full access and Create json key) and choose this key. save and test  (turn on as default )

 ![image](https://github.com/Shubham2194/grafana-GKE/assets/83746560/43db0ae1-9e7e-41b1-8daf-8fb22d967f71)

-Add Json file in data Source section (Create a service account and give GKE full access and Create json key) save and test

 ![image](https://github.com/Shubham2194/grafana-GKE/assets/83746560/f79a8942-cdf2-42da-a8a4-8c6795bf5974)